yPhil-gh/Emulsion/README.md

 - Unifies all *your* emulators in a single interface
 - Lets you precisely select game cover art from multiple backends

-These features set it apart from competitors that:
+These features set it apart from solutions that:
 - Manage emulators (which Emulsion doesn't do)
 - Handle controller configuration (often unreliably)
 - Handle cover art downloads automatically / unattended / externally without selection options

-What's more, Emulsion is *reproductible*.
-Thanks to its single standard config file, you can install a full gaming PC in one command.
+What's more, Emulsion is *reproductible*: Thanks to its single **standard** config file, you can install a full gaming PC in one command.

 ## Installation